-- 5.3 The preparation of the Local Plan will be led by the Planning Policy and Economic Development Service.
+- 5.2 An assessment of the scope of the financial resources to produce the policy documents has been undertaken and provision has been made in the Council's Budgets.
+The Council will take every opportunity available to minimise the cost of producing the Local Plan. - 5.3 The preparation of the Local Plan will be led by the Planning Policy and Economic Development Service.
 The work of the team will be complemented by officers with specialist knowledge from other services who have expertise in particular areas e.g. housing, leisure, transport, property, environment and health and legal.
-In addition external resources may be called upon particularly from other public sector partners such as the County Council or Health Care organisations for matters of Education, Highways and Public Health, and consultants will be retained for certain projects. - 5.4 The Council is satisfied at the time of the preparation of the LDS that the appropriate resources are or can be made available to deliver the timetable set out in Appendix 1.
+In addition, external resources may be called upon particularly from other public sector partners such as the County Council or Health Care organisations for matters of Education, Highways and Public Health, and consultants will be retained for certain projects. - 5.4 The Council is satisfied at the time of the preparation of the LDS that the appropriate resources are or can be made available to deliver the timetable set out in Appendix 1.
 In reaching that conclusion the Council has had regard to its experience of delivering policy documents over a number of years.
 However, it is concerned that its programme is reliant upon the contribution from external agencies and will be influenced by factors beyond its control, in particular potentially changes at a national level to legislation.
 It intends through the reviews of the LDS to take account of the change in circumstances which may influence its ability to deliver the proposed programme.

-Review and Monitoring
+6 Review and Monitoring

 - 6.1 The Council will produce an Authority's Monitoring Report (AMR) to assess the implementation of the LDS and the extent to which policies are being achieved.
 The Council's monitoring report will be produced annually. - 6.2 The monitoring report will compare progress with the key milestones identified in the timetable set out in Appendix 1.
-Informed by that process, the Council will consider the need to revise and update the LDS. - The monitoring report will also include an assessment of the impact the Council's policies have in terms of national and local targets and the extent to which those issues policies may need to be revised.
+Informed by that process, the Council will consider the need to revise and update the LDS. - 6.3 The monitoring report will also include an assessment of the impact the Council's policies have in terms of national and local targets and the extent to which those issues policies may need to be revised.
 The Council will produce a Housing Implementation Strategy, which includes the position on housing land supply.
 This will include information on housing policy and performance and include housing completions, housing trajectories and housing land supply.
 This will help the Council assess whether it is satisfying government guidance with regards to housing delivery.

-Available: https://testvalley.gov.uk/aboutyourcouncil/corporatedirection/corporate-plan-for-2019-to-2023 12 https://testvalley.gov.uk/planning-and-building/planningpolicy/evidence-base
+12 https://testvalley.gov.uk/planning-and-building/planningpolicy/evidence-base